 Sitewide issues need to be addressed before moving down to the page level problems.

-However, it’s still helpful to quick look at the audit processes to understand why they’re important:
+However, it’s still helpful to quick look at the processes to understand why they’re important:

 - Business goals

 - Technical review